 If the 14 day time period has already expired, the landlord can still come to an agreement with the tenant for the tenant to swear a statutory declaration in the prescribed form.
 This can be done right down to the day the lease is surrendered, but not afterwards.

-Section 24 of the Act has been amended so that either landlord or tenant can apply to the court for the terms of a new lease to be fixed, but neither may apply once the other of them has applied.
-If the landlord wants the tenant to renew (if he does not oppose the renewal), he can set out in his Section 25 notice the terms of the proposed new lease including not only the rent, but also any changes to other terms, even to the extent of altering the area let or the obligations to repair.
+Section 24 of the Act has been amended so that either the landlord or the tenant can apply to the court for the terms of a new lease to be fixed, but neither may apply once the other of them has applied.
+If the landlord wants the tenant to renew (if they do not oppose the renewal), they can set out in their Section 25 notice the terms of the proposed new lease including not only the rent, but also any changes to other terms, even to the extent of altering the area let or the obligations to repair.
 The effect is that each party is aware of the position of the other at an early stage so that time taken to negotiate the terms of the new tenancy is reduced.

 Net Lawman offers a template agreement to exclude security of tenure, which is a pack of all the forms needed to exclude security of tenure when entering into a new lease.

-These forms are included with our commercial leases, which have been written for experienced property developers, solicitors and surveyors who require more provisions than those in our more general business leases.
+These forms are included with our commercial lease agreements, which have been written for experienced property developers, solicitors and surveyors who require more provisions than those in our more general business lease agreements.